bhenryh/readMeGenerator/output/README.md

 - [Questions](#questions)

 ## Description
-    * This is  README gemerator.
+    * This is a README file generator

 ## Installation
     * Just do it.

 ## Usage
-    * Follow the prompts.
+    * Use it how you like.

 ## License
     * MIT license

 ## Contributions
-    * Any way they wish.
+    * Contribute freely.

 ## Tests
-    * All cases.
+    * This will help you generate a README file anytime you need one.

 ## Questions
 ### If you have any questions, please contact me through gitHub or email.
-    * Github link: No.
+    * Github link: No
-    * Email: Whatever.
+    * Email: Whatever